-CRM – CRM is well suited as a sales tool for supporting guided selling and helping sales reps channel their efforts on the most qualified opportunities.
+CRM is well-suited as a sales tool for supporting guided selling and helping sales reps channel their efforts on the most qualified opportunities.

 This can be accomplished on a large campaign level for your entire sales force or at the individual account-rep level.
 The rep can organize their week by calling on accounts with similar needs in close physical proximity to each other or accounts of similar size.